 Controlling energy consumption on campus prevents excessive demand consumption and extends the useful life of the infrastructure systems.
 This increases the reliability of the electrical, heating and cooling systems.

-Energy Management has a online process for requesting campus utility data for research purposes.Request Utility Data
+Faculty and students are also able to use campus utility data for research purposes.Request Utility Data